Final Topology for Preference Spaces

-Let $X$ be the the set of alternatives, $\mathcal{U}$ be the set of all utility functions on $X$, and $\mathcal{P}$ be the set of all binary relations on $X$ that admit a utility representation.
-That is, for each $\succ\in \mathcal{P}$, there exists a function $u\in\mathcal{U}$ such that for all $x,y\in X$, $x\succ y$ if, and only, if $u(x)>u(y)$.
-While most preference representation theorems depend on $X$ being a separable topological space, Dubra and Echenique \cite{dubra2000full} characterize conditions under which a preference admits a utility representation in the absence of topological assumptions on $X$.
-Let $F:\mathcal{U}\rightarrow\mathcal{P}$ denote the mapping that takes each utility function to the preference it represents; that is, for all $x,y\in X$, $u(x)>u(y)$ if and only if $x\:F(u)\:y$.
+Let $X$ be the set of alternatives, $\mathcal{U}$ be the set of all utility functions on $X$, and $\mathcal{P}$ be the set of all binary relations on $X$ that admit a utility representation.
+That is, for each $\succ\in \mathcal{P}$, a function $u\in\mathcal{U}$ exists such that for all $x,y\in X$, $x\succ y$ if and only if $u(x)>u(y)$.
+Whereas most preference representation theorems depend on $X$ being a separable topological space, Dubra and Echenique \cite{dubra2000full} characterize conditions under which a preference admits a utility representation in the absence of topological assumptions on $X$.
+Let $F:\mathcal{U}\rightarrow\mathcal{P}$ denote the mapping that takes utility function $u$ to the preference $u$ represents; that is, for all $x,y\in X$, $u(x)>u(y)$ if and only if $x\:F(u)\:y$.
 We call the mapping $F$ the \emph{representation mapping}.
-Finally, let $\mathcal{T}_U$ denote the pointwise topology on $\mathcal{U}$.\footnote{We use this topology on $\mathcal{U}$ for simplicity of our characterization.
-Lemma \ref{lemma:Fopen} and Remark \ref{remark:remark1} in the Appendix show how to generalize to any other topology on $\mathcal{U}$.}
+Finally, let $\mathcal{T}_U$ denote the pointwise topology on $\mathcal{U}$.

-Our goal is to find a topology on $\mathcal{P}$ that preserves the structure of continuous mappings from $\mathcal{U}$ to any abstract set $Z$.
-If such a topology exists, then the continuous mappings from $\mathcal{P}$ to $Z$ should be in one-to-one correspondence with the continuous mappings from $\mathcal{U}$ to $Z$.
+Our goal is to find a topology on $\mathcal{P}$ that preserves the structure of continuous mappings from $\mathcal{U}$ to any abstract set $Z$ and makes the diagram in Figure \ref{fig:final topology} commute.
+Under such a topology the continuous mappings from $\mathcal{P}$ to $Z$ are in one-to-one correspondence with the continuous mappings from $\mathcal{U}$ to $Z$.
 This requirement is captured by the definition below.

-\begin{Definition} A \emph{final topology} on $\mathcal{P}$ is a topology $\mathcal{T}_P$ that satisfies the following universal property: a function $g:\mathcal{P}\rightarrow Z$ is continuous if and only if there exists a unique continuous function $h:\mathcal{U}\rightarrow Z$ such that the diagram in Figure \ref{fig:final topology2} commutes. \end{Definition}
+\begin{Definition} A \emph{final topology} on $\mathcal{P}$ is a topology $\mathcal{T}_P$ that satisfies the following universal property: a function $g:\mathcal{P}\rightarrow Z$ is continuous if and only if a unique continuous function $h:\mathcal{U}\rightarrow Z$ exists such that the diagram in Figure \ref{fig:final topology2} commutes. \end{Definition}